Advertisement

 Current owner Chris Carroll has heard stories about the mysterious founder of Mexican Inn Cafe in Fort Worth.
 “He was a notorious gambler and a little bit of a gangster,” Carroll says of Tiffin Hall.
 Way back when, Hall would turn a donkey loose in downtown Fort Worth, wearing a sign that said “follow me to Mexican Inn.”
 That’s one of many things the Carrolls don’t do today.
 For them, the restaurant’s longevity is attributed to the cooks, Carroll says.
 “So many people who have worked at Mexican Inn Cafe, with their families, have been here for 50 or 60 years,” he says.
 “The grandmother started, now the mother, now the kids are here.
 We have a lot of that history.”
 Cooks stone-grind corn every day to make fresh masa.
 Menu staples like cheese enchiladas, rice and beans remain on the menu, and Carroll added a “new” item — fajitas — within the past 40 years.

 • The original Mexican Inn Cafe, at Fifth and Commerce streets in downtown Fort Worth, is no longer there.
-The company has eight restaurants open today, all in Tarrant County. mexicaninncafe.com.
+The company has 10 restaurants open today. mexicaninncafe.com.

 Advertisement